 Ramit Sethi, founder of GrowthLab and IWT, does this well.

 Ramit gives details, and the details are intriguing.
 Teasing the content of his emails makes people want to sign up.

 7. Ask for email addresses

-You gotta ask for email addresses.
+You have to ask for email addresses.

-This point seems so obvious that it’s almost not worth mentioning.
-But so many people are so uncomfortable asking for anything…that they don’t!
+This seems so obvious that it’s almost not worth mentioning.
+But so many people are so uncomfortable asking for anything that they don’t!

 If you’re nervous about asking for email addresses because it feels “spammy,” remember:

-- You don’t force anyone to sign up, and they can always unsubscribe
+- You don’t force anyone to sign up, and they can always unsubscribe.

-- It’s not spammy to give people things that will help them
+- It’s not spammy to give people things that will help them.